americanpezza/reqmapper/README.md

 Attributes and the way they are named in the `sources` can be managed from the `config.yaml` file.

+To generate a mindmap from the data in the `sources` folder:

+`python ./reqmapper.py`

+Adding `-v` produces more information on the console about possible syntax errors in the source files.

+To identify potential duplicate requirements:

+`python ./reqmapper.py -k`

 Code
 ----
 The XMind rendering logic is based on a modified version of [mekk.xmind](https://pypi.org/project/mekk.xmind/), a XMind rendering package.

 The NLTK checker is adapted from an article from [nlpforhackers.io](https://nlpforhackers.io/wordnet-sentence-similarity/).